king-11/intro-go-presentation/slides.md

 ---

-# Organization of this workshop
+# Organization of this workshop <carbon-border-full />

 - Part1: Introduction to Go
 - Part2: Basic Syntax